 One or more of the following sanctions may be imposed for a violation of the Code.
 The CCHB is not limited to the list of sanctions provided below and may recommend new sanctions.
-However, all sanctions require review by and approval from the Vice Provost for Student Life and the Provost and Chief Academic Officer (refer to Student Conduct Process 1.2), and may be modified, deferred or suspended.
+However, all sanctions require review by and approval from the Executive Director of Student Experience and the Chancellor (refer to Student Conduct Process 1.2), and may be modified, deferred or suspended.
 A warning notice (oral or written) that continuation or repetition of prohibited conduct may be cause for additional conduct action will be conveyed to the student and may include any of the following sanctions: